The-Zhou-Lab/LiDAR/README.md

 ## Running CropQuant-3D

-Before using the software and source code, please see the README file on this repository.
-A compressed Windows (exe format, i.e. CropQuant-3D-2.0.zip) file can be downloaded from the release link as well.
+Before using the software and source code, please see the CropQuant-3D user guide.pdf file on this repository.
+A compressed Windows (exe format, i.e. CropQuant-3D.zip) file can be downloaded from the release link as well.